 In Dreamweaver, a site organizes on your local computer all the documents associated with your website and lets you track and maintain links, manage files, share files, and transfer your site files to a web server.
-Think of your Dreamweaver site as the "bucket" that contains all of the files and assets for your website.
+A typical Dreamweaver site has at least two parts:

 When you create a local site, you can place any existing assets (images or other pieces of content) in the local site's root folder (the main folder for the site).
 That way when you add content to your pages, the assets are there and ready for you to use.